qooxdoo/documentation/core/oo_feature_summary.md

 ## Browser specific methods

 To maintain the closed form, browser switches at the method level is done using [environment settings](../core/environment.md).
-Since the generator knows about environment settings it is (optionally) possible to only keep the code for each specific browser and remove the implementation for all other browsers from the code and thus generate highly-optimized browser-specific builds.
+Since the compiler knows about environment settings it is (optionally) possible to only keep the code for each specific browser and remove the implementation for all other browsers from the code and thus generate highly-optimized browser-specific builds.
 It is possible